LCPQ/yrm2024/content/about.md

 This international gathering brings together early-stage researchers, including PhD and postdoctoral researchers, who are actively involved in exploring novel theoretical and computational approaches for studying the electronic and optical properties of materials.

-## Oral Sessions
+## Sessions

-The meeting features five engaging oral sessions, providing a platform for in-depth discussions and presentations:
+The meeting features five engaging sessions, providing a platform for in-depth discussions and presentations:

 1. **Electronic Structure Methods Development**
    - Explore the latest advancements in developing electronic structure methods.